Into vs. In To

 It appears to be widely accepted that words such as login, logon, logoff, when written as single words, are used as nouns or adjectives.
 The verb form is two words: log in, log on, or log off.
 (Associated Press Style Manual, Wikipedia, Dictionary.com, etc.).
 Therefore, you should write How to log in to your laptop.

 There are some who present an argument that log on often means to visit a website, and log in means to sign in with a username and password.
-I cannot say whether there is any agreement on this in the technical computer community.
+We cannot say whether there is any agreement on this in the technical computer community.

 When thinking of myself entering a new place, be it virtual or not, is when I lean towards log into/sign into.
 But I suppose logging/signing in can be thought of as a digital form of signing a guest book where you would “sign in to the meeting,” with the entering still a separate action.
 We’ll figure it out in 10 years.
 Just never use login as a verb.